shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-hadoop-streaming-python.md

    def main(separator='\t'):
        # Read the data using read_input
        data = read_input(sys.stdin)
-       # Process each words returned from read_input
+       # Process each word returned from read_input
        for words in data:
            # Process each word
            for word in words: